nansencenter/DA-tutorials/notebooks/scripts/T2 - Gaussian distribution.md

 ## The multivariate (i.e. vector) Gaussian

 A *multivariate* random variable, i.e. **vector**, is simply a collection of scalar variables (on the same probability space).
-I.e. its density is the joint density of its components.
+I.e. its distribution is the *joint* distribution of its components.
 The pdf of the multivariate Gaussian (for any dimension $\ge 1$) is

 $$\large \NormDist(\x \mid  \mathbf{\mu}, \mathbf{\Sigma}) = |2 \pi \mathbf{\Sigma}|^{-1/2} \, \exp\Big(-\frac{1}{2}\|\x-\mathbf{\mu}\|^2_\mathbf{\Sigma} \Big) \,, \tag{GM} $$